hoangnm/car-parking/README.md

 ## Features

+The system supports the following operations:

+### Parking Management
+- Register a car for parking (assigns an available parking slot)
-- Park a new car
+- Register a car's departure (records when a car leaves the parking lot)
-- Remove a car from parking
+- Check if a specific car is currently in the parking lot

-- List all parked cars
+### Car Information
+- Store car details (license plate, brand, model, color)
-- Find a car by license plate
+- Look up car information by license plate

+### Capacity Management
+- Track parking lot capacity
+- Prevent parking when lot is full
+- Monitor occupied and available parking slots

+### Monitoring and Reporting
+- Track parking duration for each car
+- View parking lot occupancy status
+- Access historical parking records